pytorch/tutorials/prototype_source/pt2e_quant_ptq_static.rst

     eager_mode_model_file = "resnet18_eager_mode_quantized.pth"
     torch.jit.save(eager_quantized_model, saved_model_dir + eager_mode_model_file)

-We can see that the model size and accuracy of FX graph mode and eager mode quantized model are pretty similar.
+We can see that the model size and accuracy of  graph mode and eager mode quantized model are pretty similar.

 Running the model in AIBench (with single threading) gives the following result:

+(TODO): update numbers

 .. code::